Skip to main content

 You'll pay your fees directly to the University.
 Learn how to apply for your student finance and find out more about financial support.

-There'll be around £100 in additional costs to purchase uniforms and safety equipment which you can buy directly from the college.
+There'll be around £100 in additional costs.
+These are to buy uniforms and safety equipment.
+You can buy these directly from the college.

-There's an opportunity to join the college on an optional Project Wild Gambia(opens in new tab) trip in year 2 which would cost approximately £1,250 (excluding flights).
+There's an opportunity to join the college on an optional Project Wild Gambia(opens in new tab) trip in year 2.
+This would cost approximately £1,250 (excluding flights).
 This is subject to change each year.

 Apply now